 Your goal then is to find the sweet spot between or a mixture of short-tail and long-tail keywords to maximize your ROI.

 When it comes to SEO or SEM marketing, keywords are a major deciding factor for your website or product’s success or failure.
-Find some long tail and short tail keywords that represent your brand today by using our keyword research tool!
+Find some long tail and short tail keywords that represent your brand today!